1 cup graham cracker crumbs

 - In the bowl of a mixer combine the cream cheese, the sugars, the ginger, the cinnamon and the allspice.
 Beat on low, gradually increasing the speed to medium.
 Beat for 5 minutes, scraping down the sides and bottom of the bowl as needed.

-- Add the pumpkin, beating until incorporated, about 2 minutes.
+- Add the pumpkin, beating until incorporated.

 - Pour the filling into the crust, spreading it evenly.
 Tap the pan on the counter a few times to release any air bubbles.
 Place in a roasting pan and transfer into the preheated oven.
 Add hot water to the pan, enough so that it comes about 1 inch up the sides of the (foil covered) springform pan.